Home Cooking

 PSHE

-Following instructions, team working, safety, hygiene and awareness of healthy eating.
+Following instructions, teamwork, safety, hygiene and awareness of healthy eating.
 Developing maturity, focus and attention.

 ‘Hands-on’ learning that promotes independence in practical, motivating, confidence-building.